 A: While many schools focus on techniques designed for point fighting in a controlled environment, we focused on real self-defense techniques that are designed to work for different sizes and abilities in real life scenarios.
-Nothing is off limits in our dojo when it comes to survival.
+Nothing is off limits in our Dojo when it comes to survival.
 In a safe and supportive environment, our goal is to teach safety and confidence, so our students are able to survive a real attack on the street, including gun and knife attacks and rape situations.
-While we are grounded in traditional Okinawan Martial Arts, our practice utilizes the most effective techniques available for self preservation, regardless of where they are from.
+While we are grounded in classical Okinawan Martial Arts, our practice utilizes the most effective techniques available for self preservation, regardless of where they are from.

 Q: What do I wear?

 A: With the exception of the Fighter Fitness class, all students wear a gi (traditional karate uniform) during class, which are given to students upon enrollment.
 During the Fighter Fitness class, there is no designated uniform so students are encouraged to wear comfortable clothes.